-The Hagströmer Library holds more than 40,000 rare and important books in medicine, anatomy, pharmacy, natural history, biology, chemistry and other topics related to medicine.
-Most of the books were printed before 1860 but the library also keeps extensive collections of works from later periods.
+The Hagströmer Library has more than 150,000 books and journals in medicine, anatomy, pharmacy, natural history, biology, chemistry and other areas of knowledge related to medicine.
+The oldest books are from the 1480s, but the collection's emphasis is on the period 1600-1990.

 The book collection

 Many of the books in the Hagströmer Library collections had an epoch-making significance in the history of medicine and science.
 Andreas Vesalius’ The Humani Corporis Fabrica, William Harvey’s, De Motu Cordis and Charles Darwin’s, Origin of Species are only a few examples of the library’s treasures.
 The main collection consists of works from the library of Karolinska Institutet (KIB) and the library of the Swedish Medical Association (Svenska Läkaresällskapet).
 Smaller collections come from the Pharmaceutical Association (Apotekarsocieteten), the Swedish Dentist Association (Tandläkaresällskapet) and the Medical History Museum Eugenia.
 The library also includes Carl Benedick's collection of books on alchemy and older chemistry and extensive special collections of books by and about prominent Swedish scientists such as Carl von Linné, Carl Wilhelm Scheele and Jöns Jacob Berzelius.

 The Hagströmer Library has an extensive reference library on the history of medicine and science and adjoining subjects, with a focus on the period before about 1830.
 The reference library also contains certain English and Swedish journals on the history of science and medicine.